 - The time limits will prevent you from studying a fifth academic year of study, in which case you must be able to complete the new programme within 5 years and 11 months; or

-- You have completed a 4 or 5 year undergraduate programme, and wish to study a masters degree, and the time limits would prevent you from studying a sixth academic year.
-In this case you must be able to complete your studies within 6 years and 11 months.
+- You have completed a 4 or 5 year undergraduate programme, and wish to study a masters degree, and the time limits would prevent you from studying a sixth academic year

-If you make your Tier 4 visa application from inside the UK, your new period of studies must represent academic progression from your studies in the UK to date, and you must have successfully completed your most recent course of study in the UK unless:
+If you make your Tier 4 visa application from inside the UK, your new period of studies must represent academic progression from your studies in the UK to date.

-- At a higher level than your previous course
+- At a higher level than your previous programme, OR

-- Complementary study.
-This means it must be a specialisation of your previous studies, or a new course which, combined with previous studies, will allow you to achieve your career goals
+- This means it must be a specialisation of your previous studies, or a new programme which, combined with previous studies, will allow you to achieve your career goals